reg-almonte/docker-tutorial/readme.md

  mongo-express

- These docker commands are translated to compose-docker.yaml
+ ## Commands were translated to compose-docker.yaml
+ docker-compose -f docker-compose.yaml up

+Note: The network will be taken care of docker-compose